kdpham-01002/State-Economic-Dynamics-Analysis/README.md

 - **Income and Expense Data**: Trends in median income and state expenses.
 - **Unemployment Rates**: Historical unemployment data across U.S. states.
 - **Cost of Living**: 2023 cost of living indices.

-## Insights and Applications
-- Identified states with optimal income-to-expense ratios.
-- Highlighted regions with high unemployment rates but lower cost of living.
-- Provided recommendations for economic policymakers to target resource allocation effectively.

 ## How to Use
 1. Open the dashboard file to explore the visualizations and insights.